pret/pokecrystal/INSTALL.md

 If you see `cmp baserom.gbc pokecrystal.gbc` as the last line, the build was successful!

 Your first compile processes every source file at once.
-After that, only modified source files have to be reprocessed, so compiling again should be a few seconds faster.
+After that, **only modified source files have to be reprocessed**, so compiling again should be a few seconds faster.

-Other make targets that may come in handy:
+Other **make targets** that may come in handy:

-`make clean` deletes any preprocessed source files (.tx), rgbds object files and the compiled rom, in case something goes wrong.
+`make clean` deletes any preprocessed source files (.tx), rgbds object files and pokecrystal.gbc, in case something goes wrong.

-`make pngs` decompresses any lz files in gfx/ and then exports any graphics files to png.
+`make pngs` decompresses any **lz** files in gfx/ and then exports any graphics files to **png**.

 `make lzs` does the reverse.
-This is already part of the build process, so modified pngs will automatically be converted to 2bpp and compressed to lz without any additional work.
+This is already part of the build process, so **modified pngs will automatically be converted to 2bpp and lz-compressed** without any additional work.

 # Linux